panoscure/e-paper-Raspberry-stocks-weather/README.md

 ## Features

-- Shows current weather (temperature, conditions) for a configurable city.
+- Shows current weather (temperature, conditions) for a configurable city.<br/>
-- Shows live stock prices for up to 6 symbols.
+- Shows live stock prices for up to 6 symbols.<br/>
-- Updates automatically every 15 minutes.
+- Updates automatically every 15 minutes.<br/>
-- Low power – perfect for e‑Paper.
+- Low power – perfect for e‑Paper.<br/>
-- Runs on a Raspberry Pi Zero (or any Pi with GPIO).
+- Runs on a Raspberry Pi Zero (or any Pi with GPIO).<br/>

 ## Hardware Required